 - Surgery.
 If you have an acoustic neuroma and have tinnitus, the tinnitus may be resolved through a surgical removal of the acoustic neuroma.
 In a 1981 research study of more than 400 patients, 45 percent improved their tinnitus with the surgical removal of the acoustic neuroma.

 - Hearing aids.Hearing loss causes maladaptive neuroplastic changes in the brain.
 Hearing aids are used to stimulate the auditory pathways received by the brain.
 Background sounds can mask tinnitus.
 Hearing aids can also help the patient better distinguish one sound from another, improving communication and helping with focus and concentration difficulties.
 Many devices also come packaged with noise generators to replace ambient sounds if amplification alone does not reduce tinnitus.

 - Counseling.
 Counseling, sleep, cognitive behavioral or relaxation methods can be practical in helping you manage your tinnitus symptoms by helping reduce the stress, anxiety and sleeplessness that are often associated with tinnitus.
 Austin Ear Clinic providers teach methods to help you manage your tinnitus symptoms.

 Do you experience a ringing in your ears?
 If so, you are not alone.
 Tinnitus affects an estimated 50 million Americans—about 20 percent of the population.
 It can range from a mild annoyance to a full-fledged problem that severely impacts your quality of life.

-Call Austin Ear Clinic at 512-434-0494 today to schedule an appointment for a Tinnitus Assessment.
+Call or text Austin Ear Clinic at 512-434-0494 today to schedule an appointment for a Tinnitus Assessment.